 Submit an online application before the deadline of January 31, including a resume and essay questions.
 Your application will be screened to see if you meet the minimum requirements.

 If you pass this first screening, we’ll invite you to an interview on March 2 in Portland.
 This is a required step for all candidates to move forward in the selection process.

 ELI staff will then evaluate your application, resume, and interview results to match 3 students to each internship opening as finalists for the company to select from.
 Students who apply are not guaranteed an internship.

 In April, if you’re matched to an opening, you and up to 2 other candidates will be contacted by the company to set up a final selection interview.
 Final interviews and offers will take place in April and are the decision of the company that is offering the position.

-In June, you’ll attend a half-day orientation program to set you up for success in your 10-12 week internship.
+In June, you’ll attend an orientation program to set you up for success in your 10-12 week internship.

 How can I find out the status of my application?

 You will be notified following the January 31, 2019 deadline if you are invited to the interview event on March 2, 2019.